Chr728/Compass/README.md

 - View and Add Medications
 - Personal Diabetes, Food intake, Activity, Weight, Oxygen, Blood pressure and Mood Journals
 - Push Notifications for Reminders
-- Predicting pill names based on pill pictures
+- AI pill name prediction based on pill pictures
 - Speed dial to family, caregivers and emergency
-- Record and visualize snoring patterns
+- Record the snoring audio, AI snoring pattern detection, and visualize the detected snoring patterns
-- Predict disease based on symptoms
+- AI diagnosis prediction based on symptoms
-- Check the capacity of an Emergency Room in Quebec
+- Check the capacity of Hospital Emergency Rooms in Quebec
 - Get health tips and news

 ## License